anbox-cloud/discourse-docs/tut/creating-addon.md

 [note type="information" status="Tip"]

 - Supported hooks are `pre-start`, `post-start` and `post-stop`.
-- Use the `CONTAINER_TYPE` variable to distinguish between regular and base containers.
+- Use the `INSTANCE_TYPE` variable to distinguish between regular and base instances.

 See [Hooks](https://discourse.ubuntu.com/t/hooks/28555) for more information.
 [/note]